SkillsUnion/tamkeen-cloud/__basic-it-infrastructure/moving-manipulating-files.md

 # **Moving and Manipulating Files**

 > **Note for Windows users**: Please use the VS Code terminal connected to Ubuntu via WSL (Windows Subsystem for Linux).
 The Windows Command Prompt uses PowerShell by default, which is not compatible with Unix-based commands that most software engineers rely on.
-Refer to the [Windows Command Line Setup](../logistics/required-software.md#install-and-setup-windows-subsystem-for-linux-wsl) for instructions.
+Refer to the "Required Hardware and Software" under "Welcome to the Cloud" for instructions.
 >
 > **Note for Mac users**: You can access the terminal by searching for “Terminal” in Spotlight (Cmd + Space) or by navigating to **Applications > Utilities > Terminal**.
 Mac's terminal uses a Unix-based shell similar to Linux, so the commands covered here will work seamlessly on macOS.